ruebenramirez/blog/content/posts/nutrition-recap.md

 - ginger, black, or green tea
 #### Limiting calories

 I limit the calories that I eat in a given day to 1200 - 1700 per day.
 This 500 calorie range depends on how much work I put into exercise for the day.
-If I put in a LOT of work, I will
+If I put in a LOT of work, I will up the calories a bit more for the day.

 #### Intermittent fasting

 My typical intermittent fasting (IF) schedule is 16 hours of fasting followed by an 8 hour eating window.
 In daily practice, this means I usually skip breakfast and have a late lunch (1-2pm) and early dinner (6-7pm).
 I only eat from 1-8pm.